 “Kazuo Ishiguro’s study of guilt, ageing and solitude in post-war, post-imperial Japan is a tour de force of unreliable narration.” – Robert McCrum

 Masuji Ono is an unreliable narrator and one who rewrites his past.
 Like the character Etsuko in A Pale View of Hills, there is a tension and darkness underlying seemingly banal memories.
 A refashioning, expanding the small acts of kindness he engages in.
 While papering over and minimising his great cruelties.

 Etsuko in a Pale View of Hills portrays herself as a submissive, traditional housewife.
 When in fact, she is a cruel, narcissistic sociopath who likely caused her own daughter’s suicide.

-He is utterly baffled about why one character will not speak to him.
-The reasons would be clear to anyone with any self awareness or sense.
+He is utterly baffled about why one character will not speak to him, when the reasons would be clear to anyone with any self awareness or sense.